What Is Conversion Journey Analysis?

 Non-converting users tend to disengage after browsing low-value pages.
 Implement exit-intent triggers on Blog and Resources pages, personalized email follow-ups after multiple sessions without conversion, and behavioral retargeting campaigns targeting users who visited Pricing but did not reach Checkout.

-Limitations & Further Research
+Limitations and Further Research

 Current Limitations

-- No demographic information: Age, location, gender, and device type are absent — all of which are known moderators of digital subscription behavior.
+- No demographic information: Age, location, gender, and device type are absent.
+All of which are known moderators of digital subscription behavior.

 - No new vs. returning user differentiation: New visitors and returning users are analyzed together, despite having fundamentally different intent signals and optimal conversion strategies.